tejaswiniii-11/FoodOrderingConsoleApp_Beta/README.md

 - ✅ **Discount System**: Flat discount applied if total > ₹500 🤑
 - ✅ **Payment Options**: Choose between **Cash 💵** or **UPI 📱**
 - ✅ **Delivery Assignment**: Random assignment to available delivery agents
-- ✅ **Invoice Generation**: Print full bill with items, quantities, price, discount, total, payment method, and delivery partner
+- ✅ **Invoice Generation**: Print full bill with items, quantities, price, discount, total, payment method, and delivery partner and also store it using serialization concept

 ---